Britain's top diplomat raises human rights concerns with China, explores ways to boost communication

 He said he had “a number of conversations with senior representatives of the Chinese government and I have raised human rights in every single one of those meetings, and I will continue to do so.”

-Cleverly said he told Wang that there are "opportunities that could benefit the wider world if we can ensure that our bilateral relationship is positive.”
+“I am clear-eyed … that we are not going to change China overnight," he added.
+“But it is important that we maintain regular dialogue."

-British Prime Minister Rishi Sunak is aiming to pursue a nuanced, non-confrontational approach to relations with Beijing.
-He has described China as a growing “systemic challenge” to Britain’s values and interests, but he has also stressed the need to maintain a relationship with the Asian superpower.
+Like his predecessor Boris Johnson, Sunak is aiming to pursue a non-confrontational approach to relations with Beijing.
+While Sunak has described China as a growing “systemic challenge” to Britain’s values and interests, he has repeatedly stressed the need to maintain a relationship with the Asian superpower.

 Cleverly’s visit came as British lawmakers on Parliament’s foreign affairs committee published a report that called the activities of the Chinese Communist Party “a threat to the U.K. and its interests.”